BuckeyeSoftware/rex/doc/RENDER.md

   * textureCM
   * program

-All resources are created by `interface::create_*()` functions, e.g `interface::create_buffer()` creates a buffer, likewise, all resources are destroyed by `interface::destroy_*()` functions.
+All resources are created by `Context::create_*()` functions, e.g `Context::create_buffer()` creates a buffer, likewise, all resources are destroyed by `Context::destroy_*()` functions.

-Created resources are **not initialized** resources, instead you record information or request requirements of that resource through it's member functions and initialize the resource with `interface::initialize_*()` functions.
+Created resources are **not initialized** resources, instead you record information or request requirements of that resource through it's member functions and initialize the resource with `Context::initialize_*()` functions.
 Once a resource is initialized it's properties are immutable, **you cannot reinitialize or respecifiy it**.

 While resources cannot have their properties reinitialized or respecified, their contents can be updated.
-This is done with the `interface::update_*()` functions.
+This is done with the `Context::update_*()` functions.

-Every resource is validated when `interface::initialize_*()` is called.
+Every resource is validated when `Context::initialize_*()` is called.
 If at any point the resource is not fully specified (something was not recorded or requested), or an attempt was made to record a property or request a requirement that has already been recorded or requested, an assertion will be triggered.
 These assertions are disabled in release builds.

 #### Buffer
 A buffer resource represents a combined vertex and element buffer for geometry.
 The properties that **must be** recorded are provided by the following: